Last Updated on May 23, 2024

 Training & Qualifications

-o become an air traffic controller, a person must pass a pre-employment test that measures his or her ability to learn the controller’s duties in order to qualify for job openings.
+To become an air traffic controller, a person must pass a pre-employment test that measures his or her ability to learn the controller’s duties to qualify for job openings.
 The Collegiate Training Initiative (CTI) program is one of several methods used by the FAA to recruit and hire controller applicants; the others include military veterans, military retirees (Phoenix-20 program), FAA reinstatements (PATCO), Flight Service employees, AT-SAT direct hire, and Academy applications.

 ATSA Study Guide